ppp-kohe/mvn-exec/README.md

 ### Compiling the target project before execution

-* append `-c` in order to run `mvn compile` before execution if you have edited some code in your project
+* append `-c`  to run `mvn compile` before execution if you have edited some code in your project

 ```bash
   % mvn-exec -p path/to/my-maven-project -c MyMainClass arg1 arg2 arg3